thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

 This solution allows the customer to extract key data about their Falcon tables to help guide on the optimal number of shards for each table.
-Ideally, the customer will implement this solution to run on a regular basis, with a plan to review the pinboard once every few months (depending on data volume growth).
+Ideally, the customer will implement this solution to run on a regular basis, with a plan to review the liveboard once every few months (depending on data volume growth).

 __Currently, this solution does not consider co-sharding as part of the output.__